Undergraduate Enrollment

 After the second retake (third attempt), students will be required to transfer the course from another institution.

-A student on their third and final attempt for a course will be limited to 16 or less credits that term.
+A student on their third and final attempt for a course will be limited to 16 or fewer credits that term.

 All grades will appear on the student record and transcript.
 The highest grade received is used in computing the term and cumulative GPA values; the lower grade(s) will be excluded from the term and cumulative GPA values.
 The recalculation of GPAs to account for repeated courses occurs at the end of the term after all grades for all students have been processed.
 Courses repeated at another institution and transferred to Kettering will not replace any attempts at Kettering.
 Hours earned in repeated courses may be counted toward graduation only once.
 Once a degree has been awarded, students cannot repeat a course and have the new grade count towards that degree.